AlexanderMakarov/activitywatch-ets/README.md

       I.e. add ability to separate into "activity" not only by the whole "title" but by fraction.
 - [x] Find default coeffs and intersects to BAFinder based on LogisticRegression.
 Prepare way to retrain it.
 - [x] Shift "day border" to 5AM and make it configurable.
+- [x] Add Google Calendar importer.
 - [ ] Implement BIFinder to search Jira ID-s in Jira, Windows, IDEA, VSCode, Browser activities.
 - [ ] Implement BIFinder to search "activities edges".
 - [ ] Find a way to mark some events as "source of description" and other as "source of interval".
       Git/Jira events are good for description, Window/IDEA - for interval, Browser/Outlook - both.
 - [ ] Add more features into FromCandidatesByLogisticRegressionBIFinder.
 - [ ] Try to aggregate "result" activities with help of LLM.
-- [ ] Add Google Calendar importer.
-See https://github.com/ActivityWatch/aw-import-ical (which is on poetry :( )).
 - [ ] Rename "*_aw_events_scraper" -> "*_aw_scraper" in "config.py".
 - [ ] Prepare script to run all event importers and get_activities.py for the specific date.
 - [ ] Try it for myself.
 Adjust "config.py and code if needed.